This post contains affiliate links, to find out more information, please read my affiliate disclosure

 These motor kits are only compatible with standard rear drop-outs (135mm wide).
 They will not fit bikes with thru-axles.
 Nearly all cheaper bikes have standard quick-release dropouts.
 But if you are thinking of installing this kit on a higher end mountain bike or road bike, you will need to double check.
 The fat bike version of these kits will be compatible with the wider dropouts of those bikes.

 You will also need to check the kind of bottom bracket your bike has fitted.
 If it is a standard square-tapered BB, there should not be a problem.
-If, however you have an Octalink / ISIS or Hollowtech ll type BB then you will need to purchase a separate gear sensor.
+If, however you have an Octalink / ISIS or Hollowtech ll type BB then you will need to purchase a separate pedal assist sensor.

 Installation (a rough guide)